About Me

 Select Publications

-DeCarvalho, Lauren J. 2020.
+DeCarvalho, Lauren J. 2021.
 “Visible Only Behind Bars: How Indigenous Australian Women Reframe and Reclaim their Experiences on Wentworth.”
-Women’s Studies in Communication, DOI: 10.1080/07491409.2020.1781314.
+Women’s Studies in Communication, 44 (1): 65-80.

-Select Awards and Fellowships• The 2018/2019 Social Sciences Marsico Visiting Scholars Program ($2,170 Grant), University of Denver, February 2019
+Select Awards and Fellowships•The 2022/2023 Social Sciences Marsico Visiting Scholars Program ($2,500 Grant), University of Denver, January 2023

-• The 2016 Community Research Award ($5,200 Grant), University of Arkansas, March 2016 • Robert C. and Sandra Connor Endowed Faculty Fellowship ($2,500 Award), University of Arkansas, April 2015 |
+•The 2018/2019 Social Sciences Marsico Visiting Scholars Program ($2,170 Grant), University of Denver, February 2019 • The 2016 Community Research Award ($5,200 Grant), University of Arkansas, March 2016 • Robert C. and Sandra Connor Endowed Faculty Fellowship ($2,500 Award), University of Arkansas, April 2015 |

 InterviewsNegra, Diane, and Yvonne Tasker.
 2014.
 “Interview with Diane Negra and Yvonne Tasker, Gendering the Recession.”
 By Lauren J. DeCarvalho.
 Books Aren’t Dead Monthly Podcast Series, Fembot Collective, October 15. http://fembotcollective.org/blog/category/bad/